Skip to content

 What is the refund policy?

-Fees are 100% NON-refundable after the June 15 deadlines and students are financially liable for all fees if withdrawal occurs beyond those deadlines.
-It is the responsibility of each student to know and comply with UCLA Emerging Filmmakers policy and deadlines.
+Fees are 100% NON-refundable after the June 15 deadline and students are financially liable for all fees if withdrawal occurs after that deadline.
+It is the responsibility of each student to know and comply with UCLA Emerging Filmmakers policies and deadlines.
 Lack of knowledge of the UCLA Emerging Filmmakers refund policy and deadlines is not justification for a refund.

 Can I enroll in an Emerging Filmmakers program and a Summer Course?